 Set in London in 1979 in the gritty and entertaining world of professional musicians, DAL SEGNO features a disparate group of seven freelance musicians who play in a resident band at a club-venue.
-It’s Friday night and the club is heaving – but the drama takes place backstage only in the band-room!
+It’s Friday night and the club is heaving – but the drama takes place backstage; within the intimate confines of the band-room!

 The play focuses on the personalities and predicaments of these particular men; their fears, anxieties, hopes, thrills and relationships.
 Special attention is given to youth and age – the respect and tension between the older and younger men.
 There is a variety of regional, social and racial backgrounds.
 The men are unique and special, not least because of their profession.
 They are also essentially regular everyday people.

-DAL SEGNO addresses the universal themes of relationships between men in the workplace; the dissipation of youthful energy and optimism; do we love the one we’re with? do we turn into our parents? do we make friends or acquaintances?
-Dal Segno also provides an entertaining fly-on-the-wall glimpse inside the behind-the-scenes world of the non-classical music profession.
-There is a dramatic twist in the final act.
+DAL SEGNO addresses the universal themes of relationships between men in the workplace; men’s mental health in an environment of potential toxic masculinity; the dissipation of youthful energy and optimism; do we love the one we’re with?
+Are we destined to turn into our parents?
+Do we ever form genuine friendships or mere acquaintances?